 - Student athletes receive priority registration, so keep this in mind with registration advising.

-The Disability Services Office (DSO) is a great resource for students, faculty and staff.
+The Disability Resource Office (DRO) is a great resource for students, facult, and staff.
 Their goal is to help create an inclusive educational environment for students.

-Students must registered with DSO in order to be eligible for reasonable accommodations under the Americans with Disabilities Act.
-They will be evaluated individually by staff within the DSO office.
+Students must registered with DRO in order to be eligible for reasonable accommodations under the Americans with Disabilities Act.
+They will be evaluated individually by staff within the DRO office.

 For information about Transfer Students, visit the website provided by Undergraduate Admissions.